 That the challenger was, up to the point at which he landed that low blow, clearly the better man on the night, there can also be no doubt.
 A veritable buzzsaw, he had dominated the action, scoring a knockdown in the opening seconds and keeping Buchanan on the defensive in almost every round.
 Duran set a savage pace, showing no respect for the champion, striking repeatedly with heavy right hands and dealing out alarming beatings in both the fifth and the twelfth.
 On the judges’ scorecards he took a minimum of eight rounds and as the fateful thirteenth began, it was clear Buchanan needed a knockout to win, a most unlikely prospect.

 But that said, there can also be no doubt that Buchanan was the victim of a gross injustice.
 Punches below the belt are not allowed.
 Punches after a round-ending bell are not allowed.
 Further, it’s a shame that a 22-year-old Duran, who would go on to establish himself as a true all-time great, had to win his first world title under such regrettable circumstances.
 Buchanan was one of the best boxers in the game at the time, slick and tough, with excellent stamina and a brilliant jab.
-The young Duran’s gutsy performance and domination of such a capable champion should stand as one of his greatest triumphs; instead the match will forever be remembered for its sordid conclusion.
+The young Duran’s domination of such a capable champion should stand as one of his greatest triumphs; instead the match will forever be remembered for its sordid conclusion.

 Was the foul intentional?
 It’s impossible to say, but there is no question Roberto had taken liberties throughout the contest, primarily in the form of head butts and low blows.
 A fired-up Duran dominated primarily due to his ferocity, power and the sheer volume of punches he threw, but on this, the biggest and most crucial night of his career thus far, Duran was Harry Greb, Jake LaMotta and Fritzie Zivic all rolled into one.
-Afterwards, most agreed: had the bout been held on Buchanan’s home turf in the UK, Duran would have been disqualified long before the bell to start round 13 had sounded.
+Afterwards, most agreed: had the bout been held on Buchanan’s home turf in the UK, Duran would have been disqualified long before the bell to start round thirteen had sounded.
 Incredibly, he received only a single warning from referee LoBianco, ironically for punching low in that fateful final round.

 “He never once protected me,” said the battered ex-champion at the post-fight press conference.
 “Even when we clinched and I was in the corner he allowed [Duran] to keep me there.
 That’s diabolical.”